 1. Leasehold land represents land acquired from Karnataka Industrial Areas Development Board (KIADB) on a lease cum sale basis wherein this land would transfer to the Company after a period of 10 years on the fulfilment of the conditions of the allotement letter.
 The Company is in the process of following up with the KIADB to execute lease cum sale agreement.
-This amount has been disclosed as free hold land since KIADB vide letter dated 17 August 2010 has allotted 75 acres of land 'Bengaluru Aerospace Park', for which the Company has paid an advance of ₹ 3757.69 Lakhs.
-The Company has possession of 10 acres of land, accordingly ₹ 1801.01 Lakhs has been considered as lease hold land and balance of ₹ 1956.68 Lakhs is treated as capital advance which will be adjusted against the remaining 65 acres consideration commitment.
+The amount paid towards land for which possession has been taken over has been disclosed as lease hold land since KIADB vide letterno KIADB/HO/Allot/18403/8992/2017-18 Dated:12/09/2017 has allotted 20.8 acres of land 'Bengaluru Aerospace Park', for which the Company has paid an advance of ₹ 3757.69 Lakhs.
+The Company has possession of 10 acres of land, accordingly ₹ 1801.01 Lakhs has been considered as lease hold land and balance of ₹ 1956.68 Lakhs is treated as capital advance which will be adjusted against cost of the remaining 10.8 acres on taking possession thereof.
+The company is in the process of completing formalities for obtaining the possession of the allotted land.